Folks up-to-no-good can be found at any turn, yet millions of tourists land on Jamaica’s shores all year round without incident.

 ATMs dispensing the local currency are widespread.
 Always be on your guard when using your cards or an ATM.
 Try to avoid using ATMs if alone or at night — note that cubicles are lockable from inside: always secure the lock for it is not uncommon for lurking opportunist thieves to watch from behind and then suddenly barge in on you.*

 *This happened to Wilson late one evening when one ‘known thief’ with the biggest afro in town foolishly chanced his luck.
-Did the idiot think he would not get caught?
+Did this idiot think he would not get caught?

 Getting around and about